 If the answer is No, we will send you a letter telling you our reasons for saying No.

-- If we say No, you have the right to ask us to change this decision by making an appeal.
-Making an appeal means asking us to review our decision to deny coverage. - If you decide to make an appeal, it means you are going on to Level 1 of the appeals process (read the next section for more information).
+• If we say No, you have the right to ask us to change this decision by making an appeal.
+Making an appeal means asking us to review our decision to deny coverage.